VJ-vedant-jain/Chat-App/README.md

 # Future Plan

 1. Replace the label showing current server with a dropdown showing active servers (oh boii this gon be lit)
+2. Add a ton of more commands, heck, lets make the server itself a GUI.
+3. Add certain "channels" or "sub chats" within servers, allowing for organized conversations.
+4. Add a ban list to ban or restrict a user.
+This includes muted users, restricted access to channels, and the fun banhammer.